-Third, expand it 2.0 mm which is the distance of upper ITO glass and lower ITO glass.
-I marked the upper and lower ITO glasses with green line.
+Third, expand it 2.0 mm which is the distance between upper ITO glass and lower ITO glass.
+I marked the upper and lower ITO glasses with green lines.

-Fourth, expand it 1.0 mm which is width and height of walls.
+Fourth, expand it 1.0 mm which is the width and height of walls.

-Fifth, If I didn’t make a mistake, the LCD screen, LED backlight and PCB should be all round.
+Fifth, if I didn’t make a mistake, the LCD screen, LED backlight and PCB should be all round.
 As we know, LED backlight and PCB can be round, but not LCD screen.
-If LCD screen is round, what is its connection?
+If LCD screen is round, what kind of connection should be used?

-You may notice that LED backlight and PCB are the same size.
+You may notice that LED backlight and PCB are the same sizes.
 But how can we fasten the LED backlight and PCB together?
 We need a plastic shell with a hole to hold all these pieces tight.
-Besides, there are 3 hooks in the LED backlight to hold the LCDE screen.
-The disadvantage of this design is that it is expensive because it needs two special molds: one round LCD screen with a small semi circle missing and dedicated light guide which is to make LED backlight.
+Besides, there are 3 hooks in the LED backlight to hold the LCD screen.
+The disadvantage of this design is that it is expensive because it needs two special molds: one round LCD screen with a small semi-circle missing and a dedicated light guide plate which is to make LED backlight.
 And I don’t think it is very stable because all the parts are only held by the plastic shell (or cover).

-First, we make a smaller octagon cover exactly the whole view area of LCD screen.
+First, we make a smaller octagon cover exactly the same size as the view area of LCD screen.

-Third, make a small circle which can cover exactly the whole LCD screen.
+Third, make a small circle that can cover exactly the same size as the whole LCD screen.

-Or we make the octagon view area into hexagon.
-No matter it is octagon or hexagon, we can get the same result.
+Or we make the octagon view area into a hexagon.
+No matter it is an octagon or hexagon, we can get the same result.